Measure Complex Spaces with Millimeter Precision

 It is ideal for interior spaces, structural documentation, and sites with vertical elements or enclosed areas that airborne methods cannot reach.
 It complements aerial data when full site coverage is needed.

-Aerial Metrology & Inspection coordinates scanning schedules and data delivery based on your design and construction timeline in Hilliard.
+Aerial Metrology & Inspection coordinates scanning schedules and data delivery based on your design and construction timeline in Jacksonville, Florida, and its surrounding areas, along with select locations in Alabama.
 Reach out to confirm site access, scanning scope, and file format needs.